tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

 When the Invoice is created as a result of another fiscal document, the information related to the originator document must be registered in the Tab Cross Reference, which is commonly used for credit or debit notes, but in some cases can be used on Customer Invoices as well.
-In the case of the credit and debit notes, they are set automatically by Odoo:
+In the case of the credit and debit notes, they are set automatically by CoquiAPPs:

 .. image:: chile/Chile21.png
    :align: center